Close Search

 R.E.A.L.
 M.E.

 The R.E.A.L.
 M.E.
-Project focuses on improving the psycho-social environment of youth aged 13 to 18 years old.
-We addressed this through facilitated arts and culture workshops aimed at providing skills and critical knowledge related to wellness and wellbeing.
-The R.E.A.L.
-M.E. project consisted of four main activities: Art and Culture Youth Club sessions (ACYC) - The ACYC consisted of weekly after-school sessions led by facilitators.
-The sessions used guided discussions and interactive activities to teach aspects of wellness and wellbeing outlined in the R.E.A.L.
+Project focused on improving the psycho-social environment of youth aged 13 to 18 years old.
+We addressed this through facilitated arts and culture workshops aimed at providing skills and critical knowledge related to wellness and well being.
+The Art and Culture Youth Club sessions used guided discussions, interactive activities, art, music, drama and dance to teach aspects of wellness and well being, outlined in the R.E.A.L.
 M.E. acronym, specifically

 • Relational health;